| Recently, reader feedback has led me to

 names...."
 As it turns out, although I didn't want to get

 into the details then, this wasn't exactly true.
+OK, I admit it, I lied.
+Technically, the use of the parentheses against the

-Array[T] class is a tad bit more complicated than
+Array[T]class is a tad bit more complicated than

 simply a "method with a funny name"; Scala reserves a